53 Different Types of Beetles in Michigan

 This makes it difficult for males who are trying to find a mate because there are so many females around.

-So, one of the most interesting facts about these types of beetles in Michigan is that it does not fly very often; instead, it jumps or hops from place to place.
+So, one of the most interesting facts about these types of beetles in Michigan is that they do not fly very often; instead, they jump or hop from place to place.

 52. Round-headed Apple Tree Borer